 In previous articles we discuss the importance of trailer safety chain length.
 If the chains are too long, what can you do?
 Yeah, odds are you won’t need them, but what if you do?
 Long chains can complicate things quickly, so how can we safely shorten a chain?

 This is a follow-on from the “How to Attach Safety Chains” article.
 Also, it goes more into the “how” to shorten a chain than in the original Trailer Chains? article.
-We invite you to read both of these if you haven’t already.
+Those articles talk about the need to shorten a safety chain, so this one is the “how”.
+We invite you to read both of the previous articles if you haven’t already.

 The goal with safety chain is pretty simple.
 If the unthinkable happens, the chains are there to keep the trailer connected.
 It won’t be pretty, but at least the trailer won’t go off on it’s own to kill someone like in this story, or to completely destroy your things if it tumbles.

-Here’s a photo of a vehicle with long safety chains.
-Until the chains were needed, they didn’t matter.
-As noted in the previous article, I don’t know the details, and I don’t know if it would have saved things, but an incident like this is easier to control, with less resulting damage if trailer chains are short.
+Here’s a photo of a vehicle with safety chains that are too long.
+Until the chains were needed, they didn’t matter — but then they did, big time.
+As noted in the previous article, I don’t know the details, and I don’t know if it would have saved things, but an incident like this is easier to control, with less resulting damage if the trailer chains are short.
 They are also less likely to disconnect (as you can see one of them in the photo did).

 Ideally, you want the chains connected (at both ends) as close to the trailer ball as practical.
 So, how do you do that?